chungvuiloong/portfolio/README.md

 - https://jirimicvl.github.io/catWebsiteV2/

 **🎄🎁 Christmas Gift**<br/>
 I built this website for my girlfriend in 2018 as a Christmas Gift.
-It snows and has a song played in the background.
+It snows.
+It was used as a countdown to Christmas 2018 for my girlfriend.
+It supposed to snow and play a song in the background when it is Christmas 2018.
 - https://github.com/jirimicvl/christmasNiina2018
 - https://jirimicvl.github.io/christmasNiina2018/